lineupninja/ninjafire/README.md

 Models are defined by providing the following items

 * `modelName` A string that identifies the name of the model.
 It should be unique to the model
-* `pluralName` A string that defines the name of a collection of these records.
+* `modelPath` A string that defines the name of a collection of these records.
 It is used to define the path to store the data in firebase.
 In Ember Data this is automatically 'pluralized' from `modelName`.
 Currently you need to explicitly specify it.
 * `schema` An object whose keys are the attributes of the model and whose values are the types of each attribute.
 * The types of the attributes.
 These are used so Typescript can type check the model.
 Attributes that return relationships (that are not embedded) should be `ModelOrPromise<...>` or `ModelOrPromise<...>[]`.